Clyde Butcher

-Clyde Butcher (born 1942) is an American large-format camera photographer known for wilderness photography of the Florida landscape.
+Clyde Butcher (born September 6, 1942) is an American large-format camera photographer known for wilderness photography of the Florida landscape.
 He began his career doing color photography before switching to large-scale black-and-white landscape photography after the death of his son.
 Butcher is a strong advocate of conservation efforts and uses his work to promote awareness of the beauty of natural places.

 Background

 Born in Kansas City, Missouri, Clyde Butcher led a nomadic childhood with his parents, until they settled in Southern California when he was 18.
-He attended California Polytechnic University in 1960 and graduated in architecture.
+He attended California Polytechnic University in 1960 and graduated with a degree in architecture.
 While visiting Yosemite National Park in 1963, he learned about the photography studies of Ansel Adams.

-During his senior year of college, Butcher married his college sweetheart Niki.
+In 1961 he began dating Niki Vogel.
+They married on June 15, 1963.
+He was 20.
+She was 18.

 Beginnings of photography career

 During college, Butcher presented his architecture projects by creating and photographing miniature-scale models instead of making drawings.

 After graduation, Butcher began a career in architecture.
 He worked with architect William Pereira on such buildings as the Transamerica building in San Francisco and worked for architectural model companies.
 With the downturn in the economy, Clyde lost his job and began showing his black and white images at local art festivals.
 He soon realized that he could make more money in photography than he was making in architecture.
 By 1970, he left architecture for landscape photography.